Claire Danes: Television

 In 1993 at age 13, Danes got her first big job working on the Dudley Moore TV sitcom pilot called Dudley, which was shot at Silvercup Studios in Astoria, Queens.
 Later that same year, Danes played a 15-year-old teenage murderer in a guest starring role on Law & Order in the season three episode "Skin Deep".
 She appeared in an episode of HBO's Lifestories: Families in Crisis entitled "The Coming out of Heidi Leiter".

 She then starred as the 15-year-old Angela Chase in the television drama series My So-Called Life.
 In March 1993, a pilot episode was shot; it would be almost another year and a half before broadcast.
 For her role, she won a Golden Globe Award and received an Emmy nomination.
 Despite being canceled after only 19 episodes, My So-Called Life has developed a large cult following.
 In 1995, she starred in the Soul Asylum music video for "Just Like Anyone".

 In 2010, Danes returned to television starring in the HBO production of Temple Grandin, a biopic about the autistic animal scientist.
 She won the Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie, the Golden Globe Award for Best Actress – Miniseries or Television Film and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Miniseries or Television Movie.
 The film was well received and Grandin herself praised Danes's performance.

 From 2011 to 2020, Danes starred in the Showtime series Homeland, in which she played Carrie Mathison, an agent of the CIA who has bipolar disorder.
-She won two consecutive Golden Globe Awards for Best Actress – Television Series Drama and Primetime Emmy Awards for Outstanding Lead Actress in a Drama Series for her performance in Homeland.
+She won two consecutive Golden Globe Awards for Best Actress – Television Series Drama and Primetime Emmy Awards for Outstanding Lead Actress in a Drama Series for her performance.
 In 2012, Time magazine named Danes one of the 100 most influential people in the world.

 In 2022, Danes replaced Keira Knightley as Cora Seaborn in the Apple TV drama series The Essex Serpent, based on the 2016 novel by Sarah Perry.
+The same year, she starred in the FX on Hulu miniseries Fleishman Is in Trouble, and was nominated for a Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie.

-In 2025, she starred as author Aggie Wiggs in the Netflix psychological thriller The Beast in Me.
+In 2023, Danes starred in Steven Soderbergh's miniseries Full Circle on HBO Max.
+In 2025, she starred as author Aggie Wiggs in the Netflix psychological thriller The Beast in Me, opposite Matthew Rhys.